MATHS 199 : Advancing in Mathematics

 Please stay on top of the course material as it is covered.
 If you get behind, it can be difficult to catch up.
 Make use of the help available; ask for help as soon as you need it.

 Campus Experience or Online

 This course is offered in two delivery modes: on-campus and online.

-If you are a student in Auckland, we hope that you will be able to attend our lectures+labs in person.
-These run once-weekly on Wednesdays from 4:30-7:30pm, and are where you'll see the week's material, get started on the weekly labs, and also make friends to work on assignments/projects/etc with!
+If you are a student in Auckland, we hope that you will be able to attend our lectures and labs in person.
+These run once-weekly on Tuesdays from 4:30-7:30pm, and are where you'll see the week's material, get started on the weekly labs and also make friends to work on assignments/projects/etc. with.
 If you do have to miss a lecture or two, however, don't worry: we post recordings/class materials shortly after each talk finishes.

 Students can enroll in MAX from anywhere in New Zealand.
-If you enroll in MAX and are not able to attend lectures due to geographical or other barriers, you can still participate fully in our course!
-We will livestream all of our lectures, so that you can watch live and ask questions to your peers; we also record lectures for viewing after the fact, and post these (along with lecture notes and other resources) shortly after each weekly lecture.
-We will also have dedicated tutor/lecturer time set aside for you specifically to help you get started on the weekly labs.
+If you enroll in MAX and are not able to attend lectures due to geographical or other barriers, you can still participate fully in our course.
+We record lectures for viewing after the fact and post these (along with lecture notes and other resources) shortly after each weekly lecture.
+We will have dedicated tutor/lecturer time set aside for you specifically to help you get started on the weekly labs.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 A course book containing lecture notes for the course is available as a PDF download from Canvas.